Niklas9/naktul/README.md

 Getting started
 ---------------

+  - install python-boto if you haven't already (on Debian/Ubuntu, $ sudo apt-get install python-boto)
   - edit settings.py with your settings/credentials
   - add a job to your crontab, and set it to run as often as you want backups